Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 Eventually he gets the picture.
 “R-…right.
 I’ll pass it along,” he says, flicking his antennae about to tune into whatever minion’s nearest the same moment Order feels a massive chill along her spine. “…Let’s see here… oh,” he says with a blunt tone, “he’s…”

 “Don’t worry about it,” Order says with a dismissive wave the very second Overlord Chaos emerges from a light beneath the table.
-His great, long antennae poke up, and then his mighty all-seeing eyes, and then his jaws, which are just as good as the other parts of his head and face, and then finally his body, which is just sort of an angular, black figure with an excellent physique.
+His great, long antennae poke up, and then his mighty all-seeing eyes, and then his jaws, and then finally his body, which is just sort of an angular, black figure with an excellent physique.
 He turns right for her.

 The three listen outside when the “ultra high” magic expenditure alarm blares for a second, alerting the authorities of the high likelihood that yet another wizard’s finally snapped and has started turning people into scallops with one hand while shooting chain lightning with the other.
 This was just Chaos entering via portal, of course; he’s not exactly low-key when it comes to magic use.